 401.4: Power supply ONLY using the MTS48/50AT-1U connection to existing bus work installation.
 Keys: • When existing dc plant load is unchanged, but a new rectifier source is upgraded. • Connections using load-only circuit to installed bus.
 Many deployed systems remain unchanged for decades based purely on static load and sometime over-engineered solutions, at the time of installation.
 Of specific notation, telecommunication equipment exhibits a life cycle in decades with MTBF rates well over 400,000 hours use in 24/7 duty cycles.
 There are the moments when this static world is required to change.
 Perhaps a power growth requirement, end-of-life electronic components or the unforeseen fault alarm.
 A situation can occur when the dc source power system will be replaced, no matter the catalyst factor.
 It is not a requirement to replace the whole installation from rectifier to load since a dc plant can be segmented into the blocks.
 Think of the energy storage system block, often a battery as a core block.
 Certainly, a block that has the shorter life cycle before aging replacement and upgrade.
 The bus work with distribution array is likely the least troublesome block of the whole installation.
 The rectifier electronic system lies in the middle of timelines for these blocks.
 A 50-Amp dc power system can be deployed using the main LOAD circuit breaker and a connection to the central point of the existing bus.
 The sizing of the system is based on the current or future design of the installation.
 We have seen situations when the dc power system replacement is 1:1 or growth caused by increased battery charge capacity.
 In either case, a review of the drawing illustrates using the LOAD circuit as the connection point of the Majortel dc plant.
 This circuit is a straight connection from power modules output bus to a current protection device and terminal cable connector.
 An assumption in the installation retains the existing blocks for bus/load and battery connected to the bus/load at the location.
 In many cases, this can be a painless build or refresh that includes the latest feature sets and power efficiency factors for a deployment.

-401.5: Power Architecture Series Code Name: Ghost Cooper
+401.5: Power Architecture Series Project Name: Ghost Cooper

 Power supply ONLY using the MTS130/10AT-1U connection to existing load apparatus rack